rbin/interpretwil/README.md

-twilcreep
+interpretwil
 ==========

 Takes a Voice Message through the Twilio API, and transcribes the message to a text output.

-Uses Twilio's Ruby gem, whereas it should/will use Stevie Graham's Gem - Twilio-rb.
+Uses Twilio's Ruby gem, whereas it should/will use the Twilio-rb gem.
 Why?
 I don't even know!